Contents

 The CAB model of personality

 This is about the CAB model of personality, which emerged from the works of Buddha, Gorakhnath and Jung.
-Then refined by Kevin Kingsland, and described by Ronnie Lessem in From Management Education to Civic Reconstruction: The Emerging Ecology of Organisation.
+Which can in turn be traced even further back to the Vedic Triguna model of personality.

 The most well-known version of the story (for English speaking people) starts with Carl Jung, who delineated the world we experience thus: